fabiosoaresv/weather_tweet_api/README.md

 ```

 # Replace the environment variables
-Don't forget to create a `.env` as mentioned above.
+Don't forget to create a `.env` file as mentioned above.

 # Make requests to the API:
 ```bash